rapidsms/rapidsms/docs/topics/router/index.rst

 While the router provides the foundation for messaging processing, applications and backends actually perform the message processing:

 * **Applications:** The router maintains a collection of related :doc:`applications </topics/applications/index>` through which it routes incoming and outgoing messages.
-Applications are defined in :setting:`INSTALLED_APPS` and loaded, by default, when the router is instaniated via :meth:`add_app <rapidsms.router.blocking.BlockingRouter.add_app>`.
+Applications are defined in :setting:`INSTALLED_APPS` and loaded, by default, when the router is instantiated via :meth:`add_app <rapidsms.router.blocking.BlockingRouter.add_app>`.
 * **Backends:** The router also maintains a collection of related :doc:`backends </topics/backends/index>` to send outgoing messages.
-Backends are defined in :setting:`INSTALLED_BACKENDS` and loaded, by default, when the router is instaniated via :meth:`add_backend <rapidsms.router.blocking.BlockingRouter.add_backend>`.
+Backends are defined in :setting:`INSTALLED_BACKENDS` and loaded, by default, when the router is instantiated via :meth:`add_backend <rapidsms.router.blocking.BlockingRouter.add_backend>`.

 Message Processing